Date: 22 October 2013. Dratted Dishes.

 sets of dishes in the lockers.
 One is quite sufficient unless you keep

-kosher in which case two are required.
-On the water we really don't care
+kosher in which case two sets are required.
+On the water we really do not care

-if stuff matches, we don't mind if your good stuff is plastic and if there
+if stuff matches.
+We do not mind if your good stuff is plastic.
+If there

-isn't a special holiday pattern we won't notice as long as the food on the
+is not a special holiday pattern we will not notice as long as the food on the

 dishes is tasty.